rwg1234/sticks/README.md

 ## License

 The code in this repository is licensed under the MIT license.
-See license.txt for more information.
+See LICENSE.txt for more information.